OldGamesCracking/oldgamescracking.github.io/_games/hexplore.md

 ### Prologue

-This article got quite long and I still haven't figured out all the details on how SecuROm works in it's core, but I guess I have already found out many details and will come back in one of the next articles to perform a deep dive on all aspects.
+This article got quite long and I still haven't figured out all the details on how SecuROm works in it's core, but I guess I have already found out many details and will maybe come back in one of the next articles to perform a deep dive on all aspects.

 # How to Crack (a journey)